 Writing Papers nad Citations in APA Style: An introduction to important aspects of using the American Psychological Association (APA) style to write and format research papers and citation lists.

 This guide is designed to assist WSU students involved in undergraduate research.
 In this guide, you'll find information on engaging in research, writing a literature review, and citing sources and avoiding plagiarism.
-Some of these topics have been or will be scheduled in the Undergraduate Research Workshop series.
+The topics listed in the left column are all covered in Undergraduate Research Workshop series this semester.

-This guide provides supplementary tutorials and information for these workshops as well as resources available from WSU.
+This guide provides supplementary tutorials and information for these workshops.
+Check out the "How do I..." guide list for additional topics (listed below).
 If you have any questions, or would like to schedule a one-on-one appointment with a librarian, chat with a librarian in the "Ask-a-Librarian" tab or click on the "Find your Librarian" tab.

 Visit a librarian at the Reference Desk on the first floor of Ablah Library or contact a Subject Librarian to make an appointment.